addyhebou/GIRL-SCOUT-LIBRARY/README.md

 1) The Wireframe Examples
 2) Style Guide Templates
 3) Websites for Inspiration
+4) Google Grids
-4) Game Resources
+5) Game Resources

 Games:
 1) Tag Cards - Week One
-2) CSS Jeopardy - Week Two
+2) CSS Jeopardy - Week Three
     - 2 Groups of 4, 2 Groups of 5

 You may not even know what the terms above even mean, but you'll understand over time!